The two brothers accused of the recent slaughter in the French capital have reportedly been on a British watch list for years.

 He also referred to the government complicity in spreading Islamophobia and pointed out: “The British have the best of all Western intelligence services in terms of having experience in manipulating the Islamic world.
 So they use radical Salafi figures in their various plots and of course the larger plot that is structuring the entire historical period that we are living in, is this plot of the war on terror and the clash of civilizations, the strategy of tension between Muslims and the West.
 So, that is what they have been trying to promote through all sorts of acts of false flag terrorism.”

 The US journalist and ex-professor added: “The British intelligence services are not trying to protect anyone from terrorism; their real task is to keep the clash of civilization going.
 So, it is not a surprise then that well-known radical Salafi Jihadists like the suspects in the Charlie Hebdo’s attack are being actually protected by Western intelligence services.”

 The Kouachi brothers were reportedly killed after French police stormed a print works warehouse in Dammartin-en-Goele near Paris, where the two suspects in the Charlie Hebdo magazine shootings were holding at least one hostage.

-Posted by Kevin Barrett on January 12, 2015, With 5031 Reads Filed under Investigations, Paris Attacks 2015.
+Posted by Kevin Barrett on January 12, 2015, With 5033 Reads Filed under Investigations, Paris Attacks 2015.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.